Sydney-Informatics-Hub/selectio/README.md

-# Selectio: Multi-model Feature Importance Scoring and Auto Feature Selection.
+# Selectio: Multi-Model Feature Importance Scoring and Auto Feature Selection.

 This Python package provides computation of multiple feature importance scores, feature ranks, and automatically suggests a feature selection based on the majority vote of all models.